Natethegreat299/SuperDuperQuickScanner/README.md

-# QuickLook
+# SuperDuperQuickScanner (SDQS)

-QuickLook is a modular PowerShell diagnostic and inventory tool designed for rapid system assessments.
+SDQS is a modular PowerShell diagnostic and inventory tool designed for rapid system assessments.
 It collects system, network, and hardware information and generates styled HTML reports with navigation.

 ## Features